crearis/crearis.js/readme.md

 ### Status: drafting, experimental work, developer-relations

 ### Roadmap
-Oct 2022: Proof-of-Concept
+- Oct 2022: Proof-of-Concept

-Jan 2023: Alpha
+- Jan 2023: Alpha + Preview (~10 connected website-projects running the code)

-Q2 2023: Beta
+- Q2 2023: Beta

-~Q4 2023: RC > Production
+- ~Q4 2023: RC > Production

-### Preview expected by dec 2022!!
-The project starts by creating a reference-implementation to connect about 15 organisations and freelancers in the field of 'Theaterpädagogik', mainly located in Bavaria/Germany.

-### Vision and core technical idea
+### vision
 In short Crearis wants to enable open-source-like cooperation in the fields of creative work: A network of distributed content, decentralized projects and events, connected both regionally (in-person-events) and thematically (virtual communities).
 Crearis helps the participants of the network to (re)build  their websites based on modern standards:
 - coded in vue3-nuxt3